OutSystems/docs-product/src/develop/logic/emails-reactive/managing.md

 If the content of an email is too big, some email readers clip the content.
 For example, Gmail shows **[Message clipped] View entire message** for all emails larger than 102KB.
 This can happen if you're generating content in your emails with a Theme that has a lot of CSS not designed for emails.

-To reduce the size of the email content, use a UI Flow with a blank Theme.
-See [Creating UI Flow without styles](../../ui/navigation/ui-flow.md#creating-ui-flow-without-styles) for instructions.
+To reduce the size of the email content, use a blank Theme or a dedicated email Theme.
+When you add email based on one of the email templates, Service Studio applies an email theme automatically for you.
+You can also [create UI Flow without styles](../../ui/navigation/ui-flow.md#creating-ui-flow-without-styles) and then add your emails under this UI Flow.

 ## Email templates